shanegri/pluck/README.md

 cd pluck
 pip install -r requirements.txt
 ```

+Additionally, you need to have `ffmpeg` installed on your system.
+You can install it using your system's package manager, or download a binary from the official [FFmpeg website](https://ffmpeg.org/download.html).

 Alternatively, you can use the following command to install Pluck in "editable" mode, which links the local copy of the repository to your Python environment: